learningequality/kolibri-docs/docs/access.rst

 To access content from other devices in the same network, you need to know the :ref:`IP address <ips>` of the computer where Kolibri is running.
 The default port is **8080**, and you must add it after the IP address.

-For example, if Kolibri is installed and started on a computer with the IP address **192.168.8.134:8080**, you can access it from an Android tablet connected to the same network by opening the browser on the tablet and typing the address ``http://192.168.8.134:8080``.
+For example, if Kolibri is installed and started on a computer with the address **192.168.8.134:8080**, you can access it from an Android tablet connected to the same network by opening the browser on the tablet and typing the address ``http://192.168.8.134:8080``.

 .. tip::